TemitopeOladokun/Days-of-Deep-Learning/README.md

 1. What are Tokenizers in RNN Implementation

 ## DAY 67: 03/12/2019
-1. Number of hidden layers and Units https://cs231n.github.io/neural-networks-1/
+1. Number of hidden layers and Units. https://cs231n.github.io/neural-networks-1/
+2. RNN Hyperparameters

+### WHAT I LEARNT
+* LSTM and GRU performs better than Vanilla RNN